Veggie Desserts

 Lemon Stinging Nettle Cake

-A Stinging Nettle Cake!
-Don't worry, boiling the nettles gets rid of the sting.
-This naturally green layer cake is easy to make and tastes just like a lemon cake!
-Nobody will guess there are nettles in it.
+Lemon Stinging Nettle Cake sounds unusual at first, but it's moist, citrusy, and has a pleasantly subtle earthy flavour.
+This naturally green layer cake is easy to make and tastes just like a lemon cake.
+Nobody will guess there are nettles in it!

 This recipe was originally published April 14 2014.
-Republished with improved text and some photos April 26 2021.
+Republished with improved text and some photos April 26 2021 and again on May 12 2026.

 Jump to: